Look Away (Darude song): Uuden Musiikin Kilpailu 2019

 Yle announced that they had internally selected DJ Darude and singer Sebastian Rejman to represent Finland in Tel Aviv during a live streamed press conference on 29 January 2019, hosted by 2013 Finnish Eurovision entrant Krista Siegfrids, Mikko Silvennoinen and Christoffer Strandberg.
 It was also announced during the press conference that the song would be selected through Uuden Musiikin Kilpailu 2019 with three songs competing.
 The three competing songs along with their promotional music videos were presented on 8, 15 and 22 February 2019, respectively, while the final took place on 2 March 2019 at the Logomo in Turku.
 All three competing songs were performed by Darude and Sebastian Rejman and "Look Away" was selected as the winning song by a 50/50 combination of public votes and eight international jury groups from the United Kingdom, Norway, Spain, Czech Republic, Sweden, Ireland, Denmark and Israel.
 The viewers and the juries each had a total of 240 points to award.
 Each jury group distributed their points as follows: 8, 10 and 12 points.
 The viewer vote was based on the percentage of votes each song achieved through the following voting methods: telephone, SMS and online voting.
 For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 240 points rounded to the nearest integer: 24 points.

-"Look Away" would dominate the both jury and the televote, winning by a wide margin with a total of 244 points.
+"Look Away" would dominate both the jury and the televote, winning by a wide margin with a total of 244 points.